Based-Programmer/titans/README.md

 cargo build --release
 ````

-- Then add it to yout $PATH
+- Then add it to your $PATH
 ````
 sudo cp target/release/titan /usr/local/bin/
 ````